nfmoore/azureml-mlops-example-scenarios/.github/docs/stream-analytics.md

 ![design](./images/cicd-online.png)

 Azure Stream Analytics will follow the build and release process shown in the below diagram.
-It's important that the associated Azure Machine Learning artifacts have been created first in each environment.
+It's important that the associated Azure Machine Learning artifacts have to be created first in each environment.

 ![design](./images/cicd-streaming.png)